heclak/community-a4e-c/README.md

   - Emergency Stores Release Handle default input changed to LCTRL+J. *(think J for jettison!)*
   - Differential wheelbrake inputs default inputs are changed to LCTRL+W (left) and LALT+W (right).
   - The controls indicator's nosewheel caster indicator now displays logarithmically, making it easier to see those early changes in castering and better reflect nosewheel sensetivity to turn rate. *(thanks, Drofseh)*.
-  - Trim speed settings in the special menu are now adjustable by individually for pitch, roll and yaw, with percentage sliders for each instead of presets from a drop-down. *(thanks Drofseh)*
+  - Trim speed settings in the special menu are now adjustable by individually for elevator (pitch), aileron (roll), and rudder (yaw), with 1-100% sliders.
+These settings also apply to the Trim Reset (Hold) input affects the pitch, roll, or rudder. *(thanks Drofseh)*
   - Refactored the special menu for easier editing in the future.
   - Kneeboard Manual:
     - Added additional guidance and notes on AN/APR-23 RHWS (ECM) operation.